Valley separation of photoexcited carriers in bilayer graphene: Low Energy Effective Hamiltonian of Bilayer Graphene

 \section{Low Energy Effective Hamiltonian of Bilayer Graphene}

 In this Appendix, we derive the low energy effective Hamiltonian of bilayer graphene in Eq. (\ref{eq:SWHamiltonian}), starting from the Hamiltonian (\ref{eq:bilayerHamiltonian}).
 We use the Schrieffer-Wolff (SW) transformation \cite{bravyi2011schrieffer} to decouple the Hamiltonian into low- and high-energy subspaces.
 For our purposes with bilayer graphene, this corresponds to deriving a Hamiltonian for the two bands shown in Fig. \ref{fig:band_structure} (upper panel) which touch close to zero energy, whilst neglecting the other two that correspond to higher energy excitations of order $\pm \gamma_1$.
-For our analysis, the relevant low-energy subspace is A1-B2 \cite{Mariani2012}.
+For our analysis, the relevant low-energy subspace is therefore spanned by the $A1$ and $B2$ sites, since these are the non-dimer sublattices: unlike the $A2$ and $B1$ sites, they are not directly coupled by the strong interlayer hopping $\gamma_1$, and hence are not split away from zero energy into the high-energy bonding and antibonding dimer states \cite{Mariani2012}.

 In the SW transformation, we begin with a Hamiltonian of the form